LongBeachInnovationTeam/business-licensing-metrics/README.md

 ## Source Datasets

 Business licensing data is provided by the City of Long Beach's Financial Management (FM) and Technology & Innovation (TID) departments.
-We have an internal PostgreSQL database on virtual server `clbisandev02` that serves as the target destination for ETLs that transfers data from the Hansen/LMR system every morning.
+We have an internal PostgreSQL database on `clbisandev02`, which serves as the target destination for an ETL to transfer data from the Hansen/LMR system every morning.

-The following tables are dumped into `hansen_staging` postgres schema on `clbisandev02` every morning:
+The following tables are populated in the `hansen_staging` postgres schema on `clbisandev02` every morning:

 | Source Table   	  |  Description |
 |---	              |--- |